sevenwik/College/README.md

-# Solution Hub for college work
+# Solution Hub For College Work :)